 Expert teaching

-Visiting speakers will share their experiences with you and help you learn more about latest developments in forensics.
+Visiting speakers will also share their experiences with you and help you learn more about latest developments in forensics.
 There are opportunities to hear from other criminal justice professionals too, such as police officers, lawyers and judges.

 Specialist facilities